 The WORLDCHAMPION JET seen maneuvering in Ios.
 As indicated previously, she belongs to the Austal Auto Express 86-class, which is composed of seven sister ships delivered between 1998 and 2004.
 The class includes the TURGUT ÖZAL and the ADNAN MENDERES, both delivered in 1998 to the Turkish company İstanbul Deniz Otobüsleri (İDO), and deployed on the İstanbul-Bandırma line on the Marmara Sea.
-The TURGUT ÖZAL was sold in 2019 to Greek company Fast Ferries, and began service for them in 2021 on Piraeus-Syros-Mykonos-Naxos line on the Cyclades as the THUNDER.
-They were followed by the JONATHAN SWIFT, which was delivered to Irish company Irish Ferries in 1999 and served on the Holyhead-Dublin line on the Irish Sea until her sale to Spanish company Baleària in 2018, for whom she began service as the CECILIA PAYNE.
-Later in 1999, the CARMEN ERNESTINA was delivered to Venezuelan company Conferry, and, together with the LILIA CONCEPCIÓN which was delivered in 2002, they were deployed on the Puerto La Cruz-Margarita line.
+The TURGUT ÖZAL was sold in 2019 to the Greek company Fast Ferries, and began service for them in 2021 on Piraeus-Syros-Mykonos-Naxos line on the Cyclades as the THUNDER.
+They were followed by the JONATHAN SWIFT, which was delivered to the Irish company Irish Ferries in 1999 and served on the Holyhead-Dublin line on the Irish Sea until her sale to the Spanish company Baleària in 2018, for whom she began service as the CECILIA PAYNE.
+Later in 1999, the CARMEN ERNESTINA was delivered to the Venezuelan company Conferry, and, together with the LILIA CONCEPCIÓN which was delivered in 2002, they were deployed on the Puerto La Cruz-Margarita line.
 However, just like their fleetmates that were also built in the Austal Shipyard, they were laid-up in Puerto La Cruz in 2017 due to Conferry's poor financial situation, and they have been languishing ever since.
 Between the two ships, the WORLDCHAMPION JET, then known as the VILLUM CLAUSEN, was delivered to Bornholms Traffiken in 2000.
 Finally, the SPIRIT OF ONTARIO I was delivered in 2004 to Canadian American Transportation Systems for a service on the Rochester-Toronto line on Lake Ontario.
-She was sold in 2007 to German company Förde Reederei Seetouristik (FRS), was renamed TANGER JET II, and was deployed under the FRS Iberia division on the Tarifa-Tangier Med line on the Gibraltar Strait.
+She was sold in 2007 to the German company Förde Reederei Seetouristik (FRS), was renamed TANGER JET II, and was deployed under the FRS Iberia division on the Tarifa-Tangier Med line on the Gibraltar Strait.
 In 2012 she returned to the parent FRS division and joined the newly-created Kattegat-Ruten division, was renamed DOLPHIN JET, and operated on the Aarhus-Kalundborg line on the Kattegat from 2012 to 2013.
 That year she was sold to Conferry, and reunited with her sister ships as the VIRGEN DE COROMOTO on the Puerto La Cruz-Margarita line.
 She has however suffered the same fate as her fleetmates, as she has remained laid-up in Puerto Cabello since 2018.
 As such, out of the seven ships, only four remain active as of 2021.

 The WORLDCHAMPION JET seen undergoing her maneuvering procedure in Ios.